 Getting Rid of PMI or MI

-When Not To Do A Refinance
+When Not To Refinance

-You’re In The Middle of Remodeling Your Home
+You’re in The Middle of Remodeling Your Home

-If you are currently remodeling your home; you might want to wait until the remodel is done or close to be being done (within a few weeks) before you start your refinance home loan application.
+If you are currently remodeling your home, you might want to wait until the remodel is done or close to being done (within a few weeks) before you start your refinance home loan application.

-You’re Close To Paying Off Your Mortgage
+You’re Close to Paying Off Your Mortgage

-If you have less than 10 years you may not want to do a refinance unless the interest rate is significantly lower than what you currently have or there’s a need to do a cash-out refinance.
+If you have less than ten years, you may not want to do a refinance unless the interest rate is significantly lower than what you currently have or there’s a need to do a cash-out refinance.

 The Costs Associated With The Refinance Are Too High